-Which of these two blogs is going to be more appealing to the visitor and more likely to convince this visitor to subscribe to an email list?
+Which of these two blogs will be more appealing to the visitor and more likely to convince this visitor to subscribe to an email list?

-Which blog is the visitor more likely to come back to when looking for more drone photography content?
+Which blog is the visitor more likely to return to when looking for more drone photography content?

-Takeaway: The blog focusing on drone photography will stand out, and the visitor will feel more of a connection to this blog.
+Takeaway: The blog focusing on drone photography will stand out, and the visitor will feel more connected to this blog.

-Publishing content that focuses on a specific topic also helps you become the recognized expert on the subject.
-Building your authority as a blogger encourages readers to pay attention to you and makes it easier to monetize.
+Publishing content that focuses on a specific topic also helps you become a recognized expert on the subject.
+Building your authority as a blogger encourages readers to pay attention to you and makes monetizing easier.